HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Her free time is filled with reading, cooking for friends, and her faithful Lab, Piper.

-Kathleen has directed in Asphalt Jungle Shorts I, II & III.
+Kathleen directed in Asphalt Jungle Shorts I, II, III & V and for She Speaks ’09.

 Darlene Spencer